ibm-cloud-docs/AnalyticsEngine/geospatial-indexing.md

 # Geospatial indexing functions
 {: #spatial-indexing-functions}

-With the spatio-temporal library, you can use functions to index points within a region, on a region containing points, and points within a radius to enable fast queries on this data during location analysis.
+With the spatio-temporal library, you can use functions to enable fast queries on data during location analysis, for example to:
+- To index points within a region
+- On a region containing points
+- On points within a radius

 Perform the following steps to create and use a spatial index.
 The example shows how to leverage a spatial index to find US counties for given queries on certain locations.